Volume IV · Life Dashboard · Tool 005

 Citing the Stress & Burnout Index in academic or professional work

 If you reference this tool in a paper, presentation, or clinical setting, please use one of the standard citation formats below.
-The tool's methodology is fully transparent and the underlying instruments (PSS-10, CBI Personal Burnout) are public-domain peer-reviewed scales — see the references section for primary literature.
+The LBL-SBI is an LBL-original instrument with transparent methodology; construct definitions align with the published Perceived Stress Scale (Cohen 1983) and Copenhagen Burnout Inventory (Kristensen 2005) literature — see the references section for primary sources.

 § APA 7